wormondeck/python-p4-serialization/README.md

 yet, do that now!

-Once you have a populated database, navigate to the `server/` directory and enter `flask shell` to start manipulating our models.
+Once you have a populated database, navigate to the `server/` directory and run `flask shell` to start manipulating our models.
 Import all of your models and retrieve a `Zookeeper` record.
 Let's run its brand new method, `to_dict()`:

 ```console